 To view and create a VPC, navigate to the console URL for the specific region you are working in.
 In my example, I will use us-east-1:

-Here we get an overview of all components that will go along with our Virtual Private Cloud.
+Here we get an overview of all components that will go along with our Amazon Virtual Private Cloud.
 They are subnets, route tables, and internet gateways.